Franklin Glacier Complex

 The Franklin Glacier Complex is a deeply eroded volcano in the Waddington Range of southwestern British Columbia, Canada.
-Located about 65 km northeast of Kingcome, this sketchily known complex resides at Franklin Glacier near Mount Waddington.
-It is over 2000 m in elevation and because of its considerable overall altitude, a large proportion of the complex is covered by glacial ice.
+Located about 65 km northeast of Kingcome, this little-known complex is adjacent to Franklin Glacier near Mount Waddington.
+It is over 2000 m in elevation and due to its considerable overall altitude, a large proportion of the complex is covered by glacial ice.

 Magmatic activity of the Franklin Glacier Complex spanned roughly four million years from the Late Miocene to the Early Pleistocene, with the most recently identified volcanic eruption having taken place around 2.2 million years ago.
 The existence of thermal springs near the complex implies that magmatic heat is still present.
 It has therefore been of interest to geothermal exploration.

 Geography

 The area lies in one of British Columbia's many territorial divisions called the Range 2 Coast Land District.
 Local relief exceeds 2000 m with the 18 km long valley-filling Franklin Glacier originating from an icefield below the west face of Mount Waddington.
 It is part of the Waddington Range, a subrange of the Pacific Ranges which in turn are a subdivision of the Coast Mountains.

 The Franklin Glacier Complex was covered by the Cordilleran Ice Sheet until its retreat about 13,000 years ago.
 Franklin Glacier has since undergone glacial retreat and expansion throughout the Holocene.
 It appears to have retreated significantly during the early Holocene warm period, followed by advancements 6,300, 5,400, 4,600, 4,100, 3,100, 2,400, 1,500, 800 and 600 years ago.
 The timing of expansions corresponded with cool summer temperatures, generally moist conditions and increased precipitation.